lengepaul/jpmorgan-quant-research/README.md

 # jpmorgan-quant-research

-This is the first task of my JPMorgan Quantitative Research Job Simulation.
+# task 1 - prototype pricing model

+## Objective
-I created a Prototype Pricing Model by writing a function that takes particular inputs and gives back the value of a contract.
+Creation of a Prototype Pricing Model that analyzes data to take a date as input and return a price for past and future estimates of the price of natural gas.

+## Tools & Skills
+Python, Pandas, NumPy, Matplotlib, scikit-learn, Jupyter Notebook

+## Approach
+- Data cleaning/sorting
+- Exploratory analysis
+- Modeling
+- Evaluation

+## Key Insights
+• Upward drift of prices from 2021–2024
+• Higher price of gas during winter months and lower during summer.